w3c/Guide/process/predicting-milestones.md

 Publication of a Candidate Recommendation triggers an Exclusion period on all features which were not in the previous First Public Working Draft (or previous Candidate Recommendation, if there was one).

->
-Exclusion period for Candidate Recommendation
-: Announcement of an open exclusion period, immediately after publication of Candidate Recommendation, triggers an exclusion period of [60 days](/policies/patent-policy/#sec-exclusion-with).
+> Time: Exclusion period for Candidate Recommendation : Announcement of an open exclusion period, immediately after publication of Candidate Recommendation, triggers an exclusion period of [60 days](/policies/patent-policy/#sec-exclusion-with).
 {:.time}

->
-Exclusion period for Candidate Recommendation
-: Exclusion periods can overlap.
+> Tips: Exclusion period for Candidate Recommendation : Exclusion periods can overlap.
 Check whether the exclusion period for FPWD is still open.
 {:.tip}